psf/the-invisibles/content/english/episodes/ep-8-trailer.md

 ---

-Sneak Peek of our chat with Mojdeh Rastgoo, hosted by Georgi Ker and Tereza Lofciu.
+Sneak Peek of our chat with Mojdeh Rastgoo, hosted by Georgi Ker and Tereza Iofciu.

 Since discovering Python and open source communities, Mojdeh has been actively involved in the python community.
 She gave her first tutorial in 2018 and has since contributed in many ways.